Titta Ruffo: Biography

 Ruffo made his operatic debut in 1898 at the Teatro Costanzi in Rome as the Herald in Wagner's Lohengrin.
 After a slow start, his career took off in the early 1900s and he quickly achieved international renown due to the power and ardency of voice and acting.

 His other major debuts occurred in the following venues and years: Buenos Aires (1902), London (1903), Milan (1904), Lisbon (1907), the Paris Opéra (1911) and the Theatro Municipal (São Paulo) (1911).
 (Note: Ruffo's brother Ettore Titta was also a composer, and wrote an opera Malena, from which Ruffo recorded two arias in 1907 with the composer conducting: "Disse il saggio" and "Ma tu sfiorata di rugiada gentil"; the former was re-released on 10" 78 rpm La voce del padrone DA 162.
 See also costume designs for the opera.
 Ruffo also recorded two songs with orchestra by his brother in 1914, "E suonan le campane" and "Oh che m'importa", re-released on La voce del padrone DA 356.)
+At the Teatro Colón in Buenos Aires, Ruffo sang in 25 different operas during nine seasons between 1908 and 1931.
 Ruffo made his American debut in Philadelphia in 1912 and sang extensively in Chicago.
 He reached the New York Metropolitan Opera relatively late in his career, in 1922, as Figaro in The Barber of Seville, having enlisted in the Italian army during World War I. He would give a total of 46 performances at the Met from 1922 through to 1929.
 While committed to the Met he was a pupil of voice teacher Estelle Liebling.
 In 1929 he signed a $350,000 (approximately $ today) movie contract.

 He retired in 1931, staying for several years in exile Switzerland and Paris.
 He wrote an autobiography, La mia parabola, which was translated into English in 1995 as My Parabola.
 In 1937 he returned to Italy, where he was later arrested by the authorities for opposing the Fascist regime and espousing socialist beliefs.
 His sister was married to Giacomo Matteotti, after whose murder by the Fascists he had vowed never to sing in Italy again.
 In the later years of his life, he maintained friendships with a variety of singers, notably with baritones Gino Bechi, Carlo Tagliabue and tenors Giacomo Lauri-Volpi and Giuseppe di Stefano.

 Titta Ruffo died in Florence, Italy from heart disease on 5 July 1953, aged 76.